 Note that Bemidgi, in Zone 3, has about TWICE the season length and 1 more hour per day of sunshine.
 So, buying a plant that is hardy to Zone 3 may work well for them, but will it work well for me?

-I have attempted to locate information for planting in high altitude, and I just can’t find much.
+I have attempted to locate information for planting in high elevation, and I just can’t find much.
 I’ve checked out a few books from the library and have viewed whatever websites seem most appropriate for gardening in the Rocky Mountains.
 Most of these resources have a little bit of information about growing plants at high altitude, how to protect them from late and early frost and cold spells, and a lot of basic gardening information useful for any area.
 I haven’t found a good, informative resource yet to indicate what will or won’t grow at high elevation.
 There are a few relatively local people who do consultations, workshops & seminars, but they aren’t free and aren’t really in my neighborhood.
 There are local county and state extension offices, but their information hasn’t been very helpful either.
 Many of their articles are geared to farmers, not the home gardener, and many are not written in layman’s terms.

-What difference does altitude make?
+What difference does elevation make?
 In our experience, the major difference in addition to our short season is that our nights are very cool, while the days can be quite warm or even hot.
 Of course, “hot” for us means anything over 80°, which I suppose may not be considered hot at all for some people.
 We have daily temperature fluctuations that can span 50°.
 In mid-summer some days can be as low as 37° in the morning and 87° that same afternoon.
 I may like this just fine, but many plants don’t!
 Additionally, our high elevation contributes to a more intense UV Index.
 This can scorch the plants if not taken into consideration.
 All of this causes a lot of stress to the plants.

 MATURITY DATES FOR ANNUALS